 Medium to long-term recovery involves the implementation of programs to help communities restore, rebuild and return to an effective level of functioning.
 Assistance may be delivered through government or non-government organisations, guided by relevant plans and arrangements, and the suitability and availability of local support services.
-Long term recovery may be coordinated by a Municipal Recovery Committee, or through an AARC, which may be supported by astate-level Recovery Unit or Taskforce.
+Long term recovery may be coordinated by a Municipal Recovery Committee, or through an AARC, which may be supported by a state-level Recovery Unit or Task-force.

 There are three broad approaches for long-term recovery coordination, depending on:

-• the scale of impact;
+• The scale of impact

-• the expected duration and
+• The expected duration

-• the complexity of the recovery process.
+• The complexity of the recovery process.

 Planning for medium to longer term recovery starts at the same time as these relief and short term recovery activities.

 To inform this advice, the Office of Security and Emergency Management assesses recovery needs based on impact and damage assessments, and the capabilities and characteristics of affected communities.
-Depending on recovery needs, long term recovery arrangements may involve appointing a Recovery Coordinator and/or establishing a recovery unit or larger recovery taskforce within the Department of Premier and Cabinet.
+Depending on recovery needs, long term recovery arrangements may involve appointing a Recovery Coordinator and/or establishing a recovery unit or larger recovery task-force within the Department of Premier and Cabinet.